Dr. Laura McCollum

 Welcome

-Welcome to Stillwater Christian School; we are so glad that the Lord has brought your children to our school and we are so excited to see how He will continue to bless their growth and learning throughout this year!
-Our Board of Trustees, administrative team, faculty and staff are considering three important scriptural principles related to Christian education.
+Our Board of Trustees, administrative team, faculty, and staff are considering three important scriptural principles related to Christian education.
 The first observation is rooted in what we call the “incarnation”; that is, how Jesus Christ purposefully entered the world as an infant and grew according to the same stages that govern all human development.
 In other words, we believe that God considers every moment of a child’s life as precious/purposeful and expects us to be “lifelong learners”.
 Although God could have created Jesus as an adult (remember, in the Garden of Eden, God created Adam and Eve as adults - not children), He chose instead to have Jesus Christ, His only son, progress and experience the same “milestones” as each one of us!
-Therefore, at SCS, we consider all of the ages/stages of our students’ growth as precious and purposeful and we will celebrate that growth as a fulfillment of our intentional mission and vision.
+Therefore, at SCS, we consider all of the ages/stages of our students’ growth as precious and purposeful, and we will celebrate that growth as a fulfillment of our intentional mission and vision.

 1. we are created to learn (transformed by the renewing of our minds),